sisrfeng/coc-wiki/F.A.Q.md

 Use `let g:coc_node_path = '/path/to/node'` to make coc.nvim use custom node executable.

-## Highlight of floating window doesn't looks right.
+## Bad background highlight of floating window

-Some colorscheme use high contrast background colors for `Pmenu` which is linked with `CocFloating` used for floating window highlight, you can overwrite `CocFloating` with a low contrast background color or use colorscheme that works fine by default, for example: https://github.com/morhetz/gruvbox
+The background used for floating window is `CocFloating` which linked to `NormalFloat` on neovim or `Pmenu` on vim8.
+Reset the highlight in your vimrc if it's not suitable, or use colorscheme that works fine by default, for example: https://github.com/morhetz/gruvbox

+## Syntax highlight of markdown doesn't looks right.

+On neovim, coc.nivm uses background neovim instance which load syntax plugins only for generate highlights, it may not what you would expect.

 ## Floating window position is wrong after scroll the screen.